linode/docs/docs/guides/quick-answers/linux-essentials/introduction-to-function-as-a-service-faas/index.md

 author:
   name: Tom Henderson
   email: thenderson@extremelabs.com
-description: 'FaaS gets a lot of attention as a way to save money.
+description: "FaaS gets a lot of attention as a way to save money.
 But what is it, exactly?
 And how does it work?
-We''ll explain.'
-og_description: 'FaaS gets a lot of attention as a way to save money.
-But what is it, exactly?
-And how does it work?
-We''ll explain.'
+Read this guide to learn more."
 keywords: ['function as a service']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-02-11
 modified_by:
   name: Linode
-title: "Introduction to Function as a Service (Faas)"
-h1_title: "An Introduction to Function as a Service (Faas)"
+title: "An Introduction to FaaS (Function as a Service)"
 contributor:
   name: Tom Henderson
 ---